 Africa (South Africa, central Africa and North Africa)

 Near and Middle East

-for each of these regions, the associate commissioners are responsible, on the ground, for discovering and bringing to the attention of the programming committee talented photographers hitherto unknown in Europe.
-With no predefined theme, which would be more of a constraint rather than a means of discovering new talent, Photoquai will present the works of fifty contemporary photographers from across the world.
+In each of these regions, the associate commissioners are responsible for discovering talented photographers hitherto unknown in Europe and bringing them to the attention of the programming committee.
+Photoquai has no predefined theme as it believes this would be more of a hindrance than a help in discovering new talent.
+Its ambition is to present the works of fifty contemporary photographers from across the world.

 the website Photoquai 2009